msmith3-uottawa-ca/Analysis/README.md

 resistor value.
 Both resistor values and
 * Function "bootstrap" shuffles the order of the fish X position for statistical bootstrapping.
 Operates in place!
+* Generates "corlist.csv" which is the aligned track/resistor data.